Medicare Plan Options

 Your biggest decision is whether you will choose to stay with traditional Medicare or convert to a private Medicare Advantage HMO or PPO plan.
 Medicare Advantage plans are also referred to as "replacement" plans because they replace traditional Medicare and supplemental plans.
 Certain plans may not be accepted by all providers or may have benefit limitations or exclusions that will increase your out-of- pocket expenses.

 Sarasota Memorial accepts traditional Medicare and supplemental plans.
-We are also in-network with most Medicare Advantage plans offered by Aetna, Bright HealthCare, Blue Cross and BlueShield and United Healthcare.
+We are also in-network with most Medicare Advantage plans offered by Aetna, Alignment Health, Simply Healthcare, Freedom Health, Optimum Healthcare, Blue Cross and BlueShield and United Healthcare.
 To ensure that we are a participating provider with your Medicare Advantage plan, please contact the Member Services number on the back of your insurance card.

 Medicare Supplemental Plans: Standard vs. Select